The Agentic RVer

 Written by someone who actually does it

-I've spent 30 years in enterprise IT — building systems, managing security, running projects for large organizations.
+I've spent 30 years in enterprise IT, building systems, managing security, and running projects for large organizations.
 I'm PMP and Security+ certified, and I use Claude, ChatGPT, Gemini, and Grok every single day for real work.
 When I'm on the road, I run all of it from an RV over Starlink, off generator power.

 What you'll find here